 - The number of residents within your home.

 Your quote is then crafted using your unique information and sent by one of our agents to the insurance provider that will best fit your needs and budget.
 From there, the policy is formed so that you receive the coverage you deserve without overpaying.

 How to Buy Homeowners Insurance

 Finding the homeowners policy that fits your home the best is an important step in protecting yourself and the people and things you love most, but finding the right provider is an equally important endeavor.
-TGS Insurance has been helping Texans save on their homeowners insurance for over 20 years and provide our customers with over 30 top-rated insurance providers that protect and save customers each day.
+TGS Insurance has been helping Texans save on their homeowners insurance since 2017 and provides our customers with over 35 top-rated insurance providers that protect and save customers each day.
 You can even bundle your home with other coverages such as auto insurance to increase the amount of money you save every month.
 Get started today by contacting TGS Insurance.